-An Archaeology Strategy for Scotland is currently being developed by the Archaeology Strategy team in partnership with the Scottish Strategic Archaeology Committee and colleagues across the sector.
+A ten year archaeology strategy for Scotland was unveiled at the European Association of Archaeologists conference in Glasgow on September 2nd, 2015.
+Scotland’s Archaeology Strategy was developed by the Archaeology Strategy team in partnership with the Scottish Strategic Archaeology Committee and colleagues across the sector.

-The Strategy is taking its lead from Our Place in Time, the Historic Environment Strategy for Scotland
+The Strategy takes its lead from Our Place in Time, the Historic Environment Strategy for Scotland

 (2014) and is looking at the way in which archaeology contributes to the vision for the Historic Environment.

-The Strategy also seeks to work with Going Further: the National Strategy for Scotland’s Museums and Galleries
+The Strategy worked with Going Further: the National Strategy for Scotland’s Museums and Galleries

 , cognisant of the key role that Museums play in the investigation, curation and celebration of our archaeological heritage.

-It is intended that we will be creating a Strategy for Scotland, and Historic Scotland’s role in developing and promoting the strategy recognises its own responsibility to provide co-ordinated leadership and encourage and promote partnerships.
+This is intended to be Strategy for Scotland.
+In developing and promoting the strategy, Historic Scotland recognises its own responsibility to provide co-ordinated leadership and encourage and promote partnerships.